-The annual stipend will be $65,000 based on an academic year, September 1 – August 31; a modest discretionary research fund will also be provided in addition to funds required for direct research expenses.
+The annual stipend will be $65,000 based on an academic calendar year, September 1 – August 31; a modest discretionary research fund will also be provided.
 Fellows are eligible for University employee benefits programs including health and life insurance options.

 About the Erb Institute

 The Erb Institute sits between the Stephen M. Ross School of Business and the School for Environment & Sustainability.
 The Erb Institute is focused on addressing the world’s sustainability challenges, broadly defined, by challenging and shaping markets and the private sector to become sources of positive solutions.
 The Erb Institute emphasizes through research, and champions through teaching and engagement, a leadership role for the private sector in bettering our world and our society.
 Researchers in the Erb Institute are global in their approach, think in terms of systems, and adopt a view of broad sustainability.

 To apply, applicants must submit – in a single, collated PDF document – by 17:00 ET on December 31, 2018: